 The Bit Player: Claude Shannon

-“The film tells the story of an overlooked genius: Claude Shannon.
-In a blockbuster paper in 1948, Claude Shannon introduced the notion of a ‘bit’ and laid the foundation for the information age.
-His ideas ripple through nearly every aspect of modern life, influencing such diverse fields as communication, computing, cryptography, neuroscience, artificial intelligence, cosmology, linguistics, and genetics.
-But when interviewed in the 1980s, Shannon was more interested in showing off the gadgets he’d constructed — juggling robots, a Rubik’s Cube solving machine, a wearable computer to win at roulette, a unicycle without pedals, a flame-throwing trumpet — than rehashing the past.
+"The film tells the story of an overlooked genius: Claude Shannon.
+In a blockbuster paper in 1948, Claude Shannon introduced the notion of a 'bit' and laid the foundation for the information age.
+His ideas ripple through nearly every aspect of modern life, influencing such diverse fields as communication, computing, cryptography, neuroscience, artificial intelligence, cosmology, … Continue reading The Bit Player: Claude Shannon

 How to Become a Hacker

-“Learning something new that’s complicated often feels difficult at first – if it feels easy it may be something you already know or you may not really be testing your knowledge (it’s a lot easier to read about how to solve a physics problem and think ‘this makes sense’ than it is to solve a problem yourself with the tools you just read about).
-The struggle can be a good sign – it means you’re really learning and by focusing on doing similar types of things it’ll become easier as you get better…
+"Learning something new that’s complicated often feels difficult at first - if it feels easy it may be something you already know or you may not really be testing your knowledge (it’s a lot easier to read about how to solve a physics problem and think ‘this makes sense’ than it is to solve a … Continue reading How to Become a Hacker

 How to Properly Clean Your Laptop

-“Cleaning a laptop is arguably more tedious than cleaning a desktop.
+"Cleaning a laptop is arguably more tedious than cleaning a desktop.
 You have to clean the keyboard, the internals, the screen, and the case itself.
-Still, you can easily give your laptop a makeover in under one hour, provided you have canned air, some 90%-100% isopropyl alcohol, cotton swabs, and a microfiber cloth.”
+Still, you can easily give your laptop a makeover in under one hour, provided you have canned air, some 90%-100% isopropyl alcohol, cotton swabs, and a microfiber cloth."-Andrew Heinzman, "How to … Continue reading How to Properly Clean Your Laptop

 Work Hard Play Hard — War and Peas